awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-managedomains-snapshots.md

    curl -XPOST 'elasticsearch-domain-endpoint/_snapshot/repository/snapshot/_restore'
    ```

-   Due to special permissions on the `.kibana` index, attempts to restore all indices might fail, especially if you try to restore from an automated snapshot\.
+   Due to special permissions on the Kibana and fine\-grained access control indices, attempts to restore all indices might fail, especially if you try to restore from an automated snapshot\.
 The following example restores just one index, `my-index`, from `2017-snapshot` in the `cs-automated` snapshot repository:

    ```
    curl -XPOST 'elasticsearch-domain-endpoint/_snapshot/cs-automated/2017-snapshot/_restore' -d '{"indices": "my-index"}' -H 'Content-Type: application/json'
    ```

-   Alternately, you might want to restore all indices *except* for the `.kibana` index:
+   Alternately, you might want to restore all indices *except* for the Kibana and fine\-grained access control indices:

    ```
-   curl -XPOST 'elasticsearch-domain-endpoint/_snapshot/cs-automated/2017-snapshot/_restore' -d '{"indices": "*,-.kibana"}' -H 'Content-Type: application/json'
+   curl -XPOST 'elasticsearch-domain-endpoint/_snapshot/cs-automated/2017-snapshot/_restore' -d '{"indices": "-.kibana*, -.opendistro_security"}' -H 'Content-Type: application/json'
    ```

 **Note**